 One of the highlights of the trip was a particularly special treat from a grower.
 He has a friend who owns a high-end tea shop where the tea is custom blended and served to customers.
 There are hundreds of choices and I was in for a very special surprise.
 The owner uses the farmer’s hemp to create hemp tea.
 I felt like a 5-year-old bouncing in my seat as the owner explained the process he used to create our tea.
 I asked him for a simple version I could share with all of you.

 The tea was a fantastic treat and I wanted to share with you his suggested recipe:

 Honey to sweeten

 I’ve had hemp tea before, but I was very surprised at the almost immediate effect of the tea after a few sips.
-By the time I had finished my cup I felt very relaxed, focused, calm and my body aches lessened.

 I had such a positive experience we are currently researching this hemp tea to share with our customers.

 As a note….. tea, is prepared at around 200 degrees.
 This temperature pulls out many of the cannabinoids and terpenes, but isn’t hot enough to burn them off (which happens around 350-400 degrees)

 The whole trip was fun and educational as I learned about each of these farmers and how they specialize in what they do.
 I was extremely impressed with the quality of the farms and the integrity of the people.
 We, here at Artistic Organics, are excited to bring products from every one of these crafters into our store.
 Their knowledge and the photos from both of our trips are part of our monthly classes where we bring a ‘hemp experience’ to our clients.